What pricing model is a good fit for you?

 - Keep your clients happy with a fair deal

-You need to pick a method that compliments your style and line of work and makes invoicing as painless as possible for your clients.
+You need to pick a method that complements your style and line of work and makes invoicing as painless as possible for your clients.
 The correct billing method will get you fair compensation for your work and leave you with a good relationship with your clients.

 There are two basic types of rates– fixed and hourly and they both work great in specific situations.